Why We Exist.

 To encourage and empower veterans, first responders, and their family members to turn their lives around for the better.

 While Post-Traumatic Stress (PTS) symptoms can be mild to extreme, and they can come and go without rational explanations, PTS can interfere with relationships, employment, and even daily decisions.
 PTS does not have to be combat related, but certainly trauma has been experienced or witnessed by those who suffer from PTS symptoms.
-It is time to get passed the stigma and confront our mental health concerns.
+It is time to get past the stigma and confront our mental health concerns.

 According to the Disabled Veterans National Foundation